ibm-cloud-docs/text-to-speech/custom-rules.md

 ## Character encoding

 The service accepts ASCII and UTF-8 character encoding for *word* and *translation* entries.
-For translations, use ASCII encoding for SPR notations and UTF-8 for IPA notations.
+For translations, use ASCII encoding for SPR notations and UTF-8 encoding for IPA notations.

 ## Whitespace